Setting up HTTP/2 with Apache and PHP on Debian 8

 Open chrome://net-internals/#events&q=type:HTTP2_SESSION%20is:active from Chrome.
 You should see your site listed as below screen if you have set it up successfully,

-There are many tutorial about setting up SPDY would suggest to choose SPDY from the drop down.
-SPDY has been removed from recent version of Chrome.
+There are many tutorials about setting up SPDY would suggest to choose SPDY from the drop down.
+SPDY has been removed from the recent version of Chrome.

 About the VPS